tapis-project/tenants-api/README.md

 ### Quickstart
 Use any HTTP client to interact with the running API.
 The following examples use `curl`.

-There are three primary collections supported by this API - `/owners`, `/ldaps` and `/tenants`.
+There are three primary collections supported by this API - `/tenants`, `/tenants/owners`, and `/tenants/ldaps`.
-Creating a tenant requires references to LDAP and owner object.
+Creating a tenant requires references to an owner object and (optionally) an LDAP object.

 To illustrate, we will register the TACC production tenant.
 We first begin by creating an owner for our tenant.